Maurice Gibb: 1958–1969: a trio to a quintet, Robin's absence and temporary breakup

-1970–1979: First solo project and Bee Gees' reunion
+1970–1979: first solo project and Bee Gees' reunion

 In April 1970 Gibb released his first solo single, "Railroad" backed with "I've Come Back".
 His debut solo album, The Loner, has not yet been released.
 All of the songs on the album feature guitar work by Stone the Crows' Leslie Harvey.
 In May 1970 the album Sing a Rude Song was released in the UK with Gibb singing lead vocals on the three songs on the album.
 By 1976, New Blood Records issued Bee Gees Information which was credited to Gibb and features four songs from The Loner, but was only a limited edition for fan club, although the EP has no title but the picture sleeve of that has the club name ("Bee Gees Information") in large letters.
 In 1970, he formed a supergroup the Bloomfields with Billy Lawrie and they recorded a short version of "The Loner", which was released as a single in 1972 on Pye Records and intended for the film Bloomfield.

 The Bee Gees reunited on 21 August 1970.
 Maurice later began taking a few lead vocals on a Bee Gees tracks in the 70s such as "Lay It on Me", "Country Woman", "On Time" and "You Know It's For You".

-1980–2003: Continuous solo works and later years
+1980–2003: continuous solo works and later years

 In 1981, he recorded some instrumental tracks for his unreleased instrumental album Strings and Things, including "Image of Samantha", which seems refer to his daughter Samantha.

 In 1982, Gibb appeared at the San Remo Festival and performed "Wildflower", a Bee Gees' song on which he provided lead vocals from Living Eyes.
 In 1983, Gibb re-recorded "On Time" at the same time as "Hold Her in Your Hand".
 By February 1984, he collaborated with arranger Jimmie Haskell for the film soundtrack of A Breed Apart, recorded at Gold Star Studios in Los Angeles.
 By March, he recorded "Miami, A Musical Score", this song was later used for a promotional film in Miami.
 His second single "Hold Her in Your Hand" was only issued in UK, Australia and South Africa.
 In September 1986, the Bee Gees began writing and recording songs for their upcoming album ESP. on which Maurice took lead vocal on the song "Overnight".

-Gibb composed and recorded the instrumental "The Supernaturals" in July 1985; it was later dubbed on the film of the same name, and he also appeared on the film doing a cameo appearance.
-On 24 April 2001, The Bee Gees released their 23rd and final studio album, This Is Where I Came In, which included his compositions, "Walking on Air" and "Man in the Middle".
+Gibb wrote and recorded the instrumental "The Supernaturals" in July 1985; it was later dubbed on the film of the same name, and he also appeared on the film doing a cameo appearance.
+On 24 April 2001, The Bee Gees released their 23rd and final studio album, This Is Where I Came In, which included his songs, "Walking on Air" and "Man in the Middle".